HOW TO HANDLE PUBLIC FARTS AND SHARTING EVENTS

 Scenario 1: The classic elevator fart.
 You and a packed house, all headed to the top floor from ground level.
 Before ascension begins, your stomach rumbles and a deep pressure forms in your bowels.
 It sneaks out before you have a chance to wipe your brow, and you pray to God it isn’t retched.
 Oh, but it is.
 A thick, musty stench that’ll stick around.
 No air flow in an elevator after all.

 Act immediately, as a moment of hesitation in a high risk situation can get you killed.
 People who move survive, and it’s time to make yours.
-You are the only one in the elevator who knows who dealt it, and any adult knows that he who smelt it dealt it.
+You are the only one in the elevator aware of who dealt it, and any adult knows that he who smelt it dealt it.
 You have to beat the smell.
 At the moment of back blast, chuckle lightly, and make your accusation.

 “Wait, did you just…?” and don’t finish the question.
 Wave it off and go back to minding your business, but hold the smirk.
 As the smell emanates the elevator, others will look around.
-Your breaking the ice moments earlier makes the crowd more likely to question the event out loud, injecting further chaos that gets you off scott free.
-Say nothing else, cover your mouth with your t-shirt and move as far away from the person you accused as humanly possible.
+Your breaking the ice moments earlier makes the crowd more likely to question the event out loud, injecting further chaos that gets you off scot free.
+Say nothing more, simply cover your mouth with your t-shirt and move as far away from the person you accused as humanly possible.
 If you have more gas, pass it freely, and enjoy the spectacle of your creation.

 Scenario 2: You’re sitting at a bar on a hot summer day, wearing cargo shorts.
 You feel a fart coming on and push it out for laughs, but there’s a discharge.
 Once again, people who move stay alive.
 There’s danger, and you need to get off the X.